GDScript Formatter: The fast formatter for Godot 4

 You can integrate the GDScript Formatter with popular code editors to format your code automatically every time you save a file.
 This makes it really convenient to keep your code tidy without having to run terminal commands manually.

-Remember: Before integrating the formatter into your editor, make sure to use the --safe option or use version control like Git for extra safety.
-This way, if something goes wrong, you can easily prevent unwanted changes or revert them.
+Remember: Before integrating the formatter into your editor, make sure to use a version control system like Git and commit your work regularly.
+This way, if the formatter ever makes a change you don't want, you can easily review and revert it.

 Nathan